programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 A computer operates through a layered architecture, where hardware and software components work together to process and execute instructions.
 At the lowest level, transistors form the building blocks of digital circuits, which combine to create processors, memory, and input/output (I/O) systems.
 These hardware components are managed through the instruction set architecture (ISA), which defines how the processor interprets and executes machine code.
 Firmware and assemblers translate low-level machine code into instructions the hardware can execute, while higher-level software like compilers and interpreters convert human-readable code into machine instructions.
 The operating system serves as a bridge between hardware and software, managing system resources and enabling applications to run smoothly.

 Understanding this architecture is crucial for reverse engineering because it allows engineers to trace how high-level software instructions translate into low-level machine code and hardware operations.
-This knowledge helps in uncovering hidden functionalities, debugging errors, analysing malware behaviour, and modifying or improving existing software.
+This knowledge helps in uncovering hidden functionalities, debugging errors, analyzing malware behaviour, and modifying or improving existing software.
 Reverse engineering often involves working at the boundary between software and hardware, requiring an in-depth understanding of how compilers, assemblers, and the instruction set architecture interact to produce executable code.

 ## The inner life of born-digital Media artifacts